tanmaychavan/What-A-New-Word-I-Learn-Today/README.md

 370. Torso:-  upper of the body.

 ### 4-DEC-20
-291. Spotted it:-  found.
+371. Spotted it:-  found.

-292. Scorch marks:-  burn marks.
+372. Scorch marks:-  burn marks.

-293. Woing for:-  was selling for.
+373. Woing for:-  was selling for.

-294. Restore:-   repair.
+374. Restore:-   repair.

-295. Venner:-  A thin layer of plastic or decorative.
+375. Venner:-  A thin layer of plastic or decorative.

+### 5-DEC-20
+376. suggest masculine habitation: suggest that the room belonged to a man

+377. moor: grassland

+378. trecherous: dangerous (through it seems safe)

+379. bog: wet, spongy ground (one may sink into it)

+380. falteringly: a 'faltering' voice is shaky, hesitant; haltingly

 ### 6-DEC-20
-296. suggest masculine habitation: suggest that the room belonged to a man

-297. moor: grassland

-298. trecherous: dangerous (through it seems safe)

-299. bog: wet, spongy ground (one may sink into it)

-300. falteringly: a 'faltering' voice is shaky, hesitant; haltingly
+381. Incandescence:-  inner gloe or light.

+382. Enormous:-  very big

+383. Stirred:-  move.

+384. Clustering:-  gathering.

+385. Fathomless:-  So deep that depth can't be measured.

 ### 7-DEC-20
-171. Incandescence:-  inner gloe or light.

-172. Enormous:-  very big

-173. Stirred:-  move.

-174. Clustering:-  gathering.

-175. Fathomless:-  So deep that depth can't be measured.
+386. Taken their toll on:-  damaged.

+387. Stuck fast:-  shut tight.

+388. Scruples:  feelings that makes you hesitate to do something wrong.

+389. Standing to:-  taking up positions.

+390. Trenches:-  long deep ditches in the ground where soldiers hide from the enemy.

 ### 8-DEC-20
-176. Taken their toll on:-  damaged.

-177. Stuck fast:-  shut tight.

-178. Scruples:  feelings that makes you hesitate to do something wrong.

-179. Standing to:-  taking up positions.

-180. Trenches:-  long deep ditches in the ground where soldiers hide from the enemy.

-16. Burned out:-  destroy by fire.
+391. Burned out:-  destroy by fire.

-17. Boarded up:-  covered with wodden boards.
+392. Boarded up:-  covered with wodden boards.

-18. Middel headed:-  confused.
+394. Middel headed:-  confused.

-19. Lit up:-  became bright with happiness.
+395. Lit up:-  became bright with happiness.

+### 9-DEC-20
-20. Suffused with:-  spred all over her face.
+396. Suffused with:-  spred all over her face.

-6. Taken their toll on:-  damaged.
+397. Taken their toll on:-  damaged.

-7. Stuck fast:-  shut tight.
+398. Stuck fast:-  shut tight.

-8. Scruples:  feelings that makes you hesitate to do something wrong.
+399. Scruples:  feelings that makes you hesitate to do something wrong.

-9. Standing to:-  taking up positions.
+400. Standing to:-  taking up positions.

+### 10-DEC-20
-10. Trenches:-  long deep ditches in the ground where soldiers hide from the enemy.
+401. Trenches:-  long deep ditches in the ground where soldiers hide from the enemy.

-41. Meek:-  quite
+402. Meek:-  quite

-42. Utter Disbelief:-  complete surprise.
+403. Utter Disbelief:-  complete surprise.

-43. Head reeled:-  He was shoked and confused.
+404. Head reeled:-  He was shoked and confused.

-44. Losing his mind:-  becoming mad.
+405. Losing his mind:-  becoming mad.

+### 11-DEC-20
-45. Intimate:-  very personal and private.
+406. Intimate:-  very personal and private.

+407. Racket:-  uproar/loud noise

+408. Crouching:-  sitting(as if hiding)

+409. Surats:-  verses from the holy Quran.

+410. Treasury:-  wealth

+### 12-DEC-20
+411. Chaprasi:-  peon

+412. Choo:-  sound of'blowing over the bag' (to ward off evil)

+413. Bismillah:-  in the name os god (words spoken before starting something)

+414. Wazu:-  ablution (washing face, hands and feet before praying)

+415. Hobnob:-  have friendly talk/spend time together.

+### 13-DEC-20
+416. Oblivious:-  forgetful.